 So the question is ‘Do you want to be part of this journey?’

-Our School Direct programme is designed to be bespoke to each individual trainee and your teaching training journey.
-As a teaching School we have a vast CPD programme which we encourage all trainees to access during your training year.
-But it doesn’t end there we are committed to supporting your teaching career, our former trainees can access bespoke training as they develop into effective teachers, and also middle and senior leaders should they wish to follow this career path.
+Our School Direct programme is bespoke to each individual trainee and your teacher training journey.
+But it doesn’t end there.
+As a National Teaching School we track your career once you qualify and support you throughout your professional development for years after you gain QTS.
+We have a vast CPD programme which we encourage all trainees to access during your training year.
+Our former trainees can access bespoke training as they develop into effective teachers, middle and senior leaders, should they wish to follow this career path.

 We are looking for people who are MAD